TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.9.md

 ---

-There went up a smoke out of his nostrils, And fire out of his mouth devoured: Coals were kindled by it.
+Smoke went up out of his nostrils.
+Fire out of his mouth devoured.
+Coals were kindled by it.